prayerslayer/windowshopper/README.md

 ## Caveats

 * Won't find UIs secured on network level, e.g. security groups, firewalls...
-* Does not find UIs living in non-root path
+* Does not find UIs living in non-root path.
+This could be tackled together with tintwip, where we would look for unsecured endpoints with text/html response.
+* Does not follow redirects prior to deciding whether to take a screenshot or not

 ## Todo